Tuesday, September 24, 2024

 Yes, this is actually where the name "Azumanga" comes from.

 The book was huge—literally—as it was made to be the size of a Laserdisc sleeve as to accurately reproduce the size of the comics as they were originally published.
 The "Digitally Remastered Edition" is also there due to its inclusion of a mini CD-ROM.
-This CD-ROM is interesting as it includes some extra comics he worked on that weren't included in the book for whatever reason, along with some neat behind-the-scenes sketches and even some faxes.
+This CD-ROM is interesting as it includes some extra comics he worked on that weren't included in the book due to the photographic plates for them being lost, along with some neat behind-the-scenes sketches and even some faxes.

 As neat as this book was, its large size and the inclusion of the CD-ROM brought about some issues; some bookstores had issues stocking the book, it was difficult to handle, and I imagine it was quite expensive to produce.
 (Not to mention—it's too big for my scanner!!!)